 Interest is paid on all loans at commercial rates at a discount to Indicator Lending Rates.
-The effective interest rate on bank facilities at the balance sheet date was 4.5% (2015: 5.7%).
+The effective interest rate on bank facilities at the balance sheet date was 4.6% (2016: 4.5%).
 Bank overdrafts are interest-only with no agreed repayment schedule.
-Bank loans are secured loans with varying terms.
-The effective interest rate on other loans is 4.5% (2015: 5.7%).
+Bank loans are secured loans with varying 2 to 4 year terms.
+The effective interest rate on other loans is 7.83% (2016: 7.74%).